 The next thing to do is to align your body in such a way that your muscles can best function.
 Our diaphragm doesn’t function very well when we’re in a stretched position, nor does our pelvic floor, nor does our deep abdominal muscles.

-Aligning yourself and elongating your body in the best of your ability before you engage in core muscles, is something that I cover in this guide as one of the blogs.
+Aligning yourself and elongating your body in the best of your ability before you engage in core muscles.
+This is something that I cover in this guide.

 Focus on the Right Core Strengthening Exercises

 The next essential thing is to not take on exercises that you happen to see in a magazine, and you go, “Well that looks kind of cool, she has beautiful abs, or he has great abs.
-I wanna try that exercise.”
+I want to try that exercise.”

-Because so often, those exercises are so challenging that your body is going to do it, but you’re not actually going to activate the muscles that you need to to build the depth of the strength that you need.
+Often, those exercises are so challenging that your body will do it, but you’re not actually going to activate the muscles that you need to to build the depth of the strength that you need.
 You’re going to be working more of your superficial muscles all the time.

 Step by Step Core Exercises Progression

-In Strengthen Your Core, I walk you through step by step the progression of planks and side planks so that you’re always going to be ensuring that your entire core musculature, which involves the muscles of the shoulders and the hips, are all being strengthened at the same level.
+In Strengthen Your Core, I walk you through step by step the progression of planks and side planks so that you will ensure that your entire core musculature, which involves the muscles of the shoulders and the hips, are all being strengthened at the same level.

 Build Your Shoulder Strength